 Upward movement of the ground beneath a building as a result of the soil expanding.

 One possible cause is when the ground on which the building sits absorbs too much water and expands.
 The extra water usually comes from flooding or the removal of nearby trees which hold large amounts of water during their lifespan.
 Like subsidence, heave causes a foundation to crack and deform.

 The tips above for preventing subsidence are just as valid for heave, for you need to control any saturation of the soil.
 In either case, the hasty removal of nearby trees can have a worse effect than the problem you're trying to solve.

 There are some tell-tale signs you can look for:

 - Cracks in brickwork, and near doors and windows.

 - Doors and windows sticking as their frames become out of place.

 - Evidence of rising damp in the walls.
 If you've had damp-proof courses (DPC) installed in the past, you might need to bring in a professional to check them again.
-DPC is a plastic or slate layer put in your walls to prevent moisture from moving upwards (rising damp).
+A DPC is a horizontal plastic, felt or slate layer put in your walls to prevent moisture from moving upwards (rising damp).
 Any cracks going through the DPC is usually a sign of subsidence.

-- External cracking reflected internally in the same area of wall.
+- External cracking reflected internally in the same area of a cavity wall.

 - Crumpling of wallpaper between the wall and ceiling.